 • Building models of Church Mission engagement.

-• Local Capacity Building for peace to address issues of rising conflicts.
+• Local Capacity Building to address issues of rising conflicts.

 • Undertake research and studies and disseminate knowledge.